tiepdotme/samwize.com/pages/libs/core-ui.md

 permalink: /libs/core-ui/
 ---

+## Empty State for Table/Collection

+[DZNEmptyDataSet](https://github.com/dzenbot/DZNEmptyDataSet) create a view when your table/collection view is empty.
+You customize it with attributed strings for the title, subtitle and the call-to-action-button.
+If the standard layout is too enough, you may return your own view.

 ## Keyboard & Text Fields

 [IQManagerKeyboard](https://github.com/hackiftekhar/IQKeyboardManager) prevents keyboard from obscuring the text field, by automatically adjusting the views upwards.

 ## Animations